-Karan is a Ph.D. student at the Human-Computer Interaction Institute at Carnegie Mellon.
+Karan is a final-year Ph.D. student at the Human-Computer Interaction Institute at Carnegie Mellon.
 He uses his background in computer vision, signal processing and applied machine learning to create novel sensing and interaction technologies.

 Nathan is a Ph.D. student at the Human-Computer Interaction Institute at Carnegie Mellon.
 His research is centered around developing novel sensing modalities for enabling new classes of interactive experiences.

-Daehwa is a first-year Ph.D. student at the Human-Computer Interaction Institute of Carnegie Mellon.
+Daehwa is a Ph.D. student at the Human-Computer Interaction Institute of Carnegie Mellon.
 She is interested in sensing technologies to increase the information bandwidth between humans and computers for high-fidelity interactions.